-The Social Media Working Group will focus on increasing the engagement and visibility of ECYP members within IWRA through a online initiatives, including “Why water?” and “Post COVID-Water Sector” short video series, interactive materials, etc.
+The Social Media Working Group focuses on increasing the engagement and visibility of ECYP members within IWRA through online initiatives, including interactive materials, etc.

-The Webinar Series Working Group will provide opportunities for members to showcase their research/ work, network with others experts in their field, promote and share knowledge, etc. These working groups aim to organize and produce stimulating webinar events, which are well attended and meaningful to the entire IWRA Community.
+The Webinar Series Working Group provides opportunities for members to showcase their research/ work, network with other experts in their field, promote and share knowledge, etc. These working groups aim to organise and produce stimulating webinar events, which are well attended and meaningful to the entire IWRA Community.

-The Outreach and Engagement Working Group will lead different engagement activities for IWRA members, including “Casual Water Coffee Breaks” and surveys to identify ways in which this task force can better serve ECYP members.
+The Outreach and Engagement Working Group leads different engagement activities for IWRA members, including “Casual Water Coffee Breaks” and surveys to identify ways in which this task force can better serve ECYP members.
 It will also identify partnership opportunities with other water youth organisations.

 Introducing the Task Force Members